Engineers to Conduct Collapse-Load Test on 120-Foot Bridge with Fractured Girder

 The Texas Department of Transportation and the Federal Highway Administration are funding the research.

-For more information, contact: Daniel Vargas; Eric Williamson, Department of Civil, Architectural and Environmental Engineering, Cockrell School of Engineering, 512-475-6175; Karl Frank, Department of Civil, Architectural and Environmental Engineering, Cockrell School of Engineering, 512-232-3592.
+For more information, contact: Daniel Vargas; Eric Williamson, Department of Civil, Architectural and Environmental Engineering, Cockrell School of Engineering College of Engineering, 512-475-6175; Karl Frank, Department of Civil, Architectural and Environmental Engineering, Cockrell School of Engineering College of Engineering, 512-232-3592.